-The College of Engineering offers graduate programs in bioengineering, chemical, civil and environmental, computer science and engineering, electrical, general, and industrial and mechanical engineering.
+The College of Engineering offers graduate programs in bioengineering, cyber security, chemical, civil and environmental, computer science and engineering, electrical, general, and industrial and mechanical engineering.
 In addition, and jointly with the College of Medicine and Life Sciences, the College of Engineering also offers a graduate program in biomedical engineering.
 Requirements for the engineering graduate programs are identified below.
 In addition, students should be familiar with the general College of Graduate Studies requirements.

-- Submit three letters of recommendation.
+- two or three letters of recommendation, depending on program;

 - official transcripts of all previous college-level work;

 - scores of the Graduate Record Exam (GRE), if required;

 - English language proficiency scores for students from non-English speaking countries.
 UToledo accepts scores from the TOEFL IBT (80 or above); TOEFL PBT (550 or above); IELTS (6.5 or above); PTE (58 or above); and Duolingo (105 or above).